kevcisme/toduo/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
 I dunno man, just give me money if you make money off this somehow.
+Give lots of money.
+I'm tired of my day job